FedCampus/FedCampus-FLplatform/fedml-platform/readme/android-platform/subwork_sichang.md

 - Meet with Aicha to overview `dyn_flower_android` and the customizations it provides for her federated learning.
     - Walk Aicha through the demo and the logic of the process.
+- Meet with Johnny & Tianjun to specify deployment tasks.

 ## Up till 2023/5/26